shanekhw/shanekhw.github.io/projects.md

 ![Flapless SAW](https://www.dropbox.com/s/96inldjmmmpsrzg/Flapless%20SAW.png?raw=1)

-An alternative to using a flap for glide trajectory control of SAW is explored by using a thrust
+An alternative to using a flap for glide trajectory control of SAW is explored by using a thrust unit.
+The thrust unit can provide a precise and directional forces, which can be used to effectively change the tip path plane of the autorotating platform.
+The optimum location of the thrust unit is found via the use of Genetic Algorithm,

 ### 5. Optimized Glide Slope and Diving Mode